 Virgin Australia offers free in-flight Wi-Fi to domestic passengers within Australia while it’s international fleet has a pay-to-play option.

-Aer Lingus will become the first European airline to offer complimentary Wi-Fi to all passengers on transatlantic flights when it takes delivery of its first Airbus A321LR jets in Spring 2019, 20 MB of Wi-Fi will be free.
+Aer Lingus became the first European airline to offer complimentary Wi-Fi to all passengers on transatlantic flights when it took delivery of its first Airbus A321LR jets in Spring 2019.

 While some airlines are generously offering the full capability of Wi-Fi, others have taken a different approach by providing free messaging on certain apps.
 These freebie options assume you either have an iPhone, Facebook’s Messenger, or WhatsApp (and friends to talk to).
 Messaging services are free on: